CYSO’S MISSION IS TO INSPIRE AND CULTIVATE PERSONAL EXCELLENCE THROUGH MUSIC.

 CYSO serves nearly 600 students ages 6-18 through four full orchestras, three string orchestras, jazz orchestra, multiple steel orchestras, and supplemental programs including chamber music, masterclasses, and music composition seminar.
 CYSO musicians receive superb instruction from Chicago’s most respected professional musicians, perform in the world’s greatest concert halls, and gain the self-confidence and discipline necessary for a successful future.

 100% of CYSO graduates pursue college studies, often at the most prestigious universities and conservatories in the nation.
 Students go on to play in the world’s finest orchestras and music ensembles, and are also found working as teachers, community leaders, doctors, lawyers, entrepreneurs, and business professionals.
 Most importantly, whether or not students continue their music studies after high school, they leave with a strong sense of discipline, increased confidence, and a deep appreciation for music and the arts.

 CYSO is a 501(c)(3) nonprofit organization investing in the future of music and the next generation of leaders.

-CYSO was founded in 1946 by a group of parents whose children–energized by a summer music camp–wanted to explore music closer to home throughout the school year.
-Students first met on Saturday mornings at the Wurlitzer Music Store on South Wabash Avenue, and in November 1947, 100 young musicians held the first performance at Orchestra Hall, featuring a program of Frescobaldi, Beethoven, MacDowell, and Kodaly.
+CYSO was founded in 1946 by a group of students who, energized by a summer music camp, wanted to explore music closer to home throughout the school year.
+They first met on Saturday mornings at the Wurlitzer Music Store on South Wabash Avenue, and in November 1947, 100 young musicians held the first performance at Orchestra Hall, featuring a program of Frescobaldi, Beethoven, MacDowell, and Kodaly.
 In 1960, CYSO moved to our current home in the historic Fine Arts Building, a center for arts and culture since 1898.
 Over the past 70 years, CYSO has earned local and national awards, partnered with some of the most prestigious artists and organizations, and continues the legacy of musicianship on which the organization was founded.

 Staff and Board